Home / Articles / How to Troubleshoot Pool Pump Run & Start Capacitors

-How to Test a Pool Pump Capacitor
+How to Troubleshoot Pool Pump Run & Start Capacitors

 Knowing how to test a pool pump capacitor can save you time and money when the pump motor fails.
 Every day that a pump is down, the likelihood of a lengthy and expensive cleanup increases.
 Troubleshooting a pump motor should begin with testing the capacitor(s).